Alicia-Kate-Bactasa/Codingspace-for-ishie/README.md

 ## Restrictions:
 - no problem deletion YET!
+- can't delete submission history one by one Yet!
 - can't reorder the problems for personalization
 - ambot unsa pa kay para nako raman ni so :p